douglasrono/momi_git_demo/README.md

 # momi Foundation
-a demo meeting to fundamentals of git
+a demo repo on fundamentals of git